 Publishing your images under the appropriate licence makes clear what is and isn’t allowed.
 You might, for example, be happy for certain images to be circulated freely while wanting others to be paid for.

-Photo sharing sites like Flickr and 500px offer explicit guidelines on the different licence types, so it's worth swotting up before you start using them.
-It’s also worth double-checking different sites' Ts&Cs to make sure all image rights belong to you and that your photos can’t be used elsewhere.
+Photo-sharing sites like Flickr and 500px offer explicit guidelines on the different licence types.
+So it's worth swotting up before you start using them.
+It’s also worth double-checking sites' Ts&Cs to make sure all image rights belong to you and your photos can’t be used elsewhere.

 2. Watermark your images

 Adding a visible watermark, on the other hand, will do more to protect your photos from being copied.
-What’s more, it’s easy to do using photo editing programs like Adobe Photoshop and Adobe Lightroom, as well as online tools like Watermark or Photo Watermark.
+What’s more, it’s easy to do using photo editing programs like Adobe Photoshop, Adobe Lightroom, and GIMP.
+As well as online tools like Watermark or Photo Watermark.

 Top tip: Make your watermark large and central so it can’t be cropped out.
 Add a copyright symbol to drive home the fact the image can’t be used without your permission.